artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

 > $\frac{\vec{v} \cdot \vec{w}}{\|\vec{v}\|\|\vec{w}\|} =  cos \Theta$

 > Where here, $\Theta$ represents the angle between v and w.
+\s\s
     Implement a cosine similarity function `def cosineSimilarity(vector1, vector2)`, where given two numpy vectors of similar length (feel free to use the numpy library), you return the cosine of the angles between them.
 You can verify that this is the method that the Magnitude library uses as well, by querying two words from the Magnitude library and using your own function to find the similarity, and compare that to Magnitude’s .similarity() function.

     ```python
     >>> from pymagnitude import *